 Chemotherapy is the most common treatment for triple negative breast cancer, but the disease often comes back.
 Prof Baxter's team is studying possible new drug combinations.

-The focus of Dr Verrills’ project is to identify the mechanisms that drive Luminal B breast cancer, generating new diagnostic tests and therapies that can specifically target this type of
+Dr Verrills’ project focuses on identifying the mechanisms that drive Luminal B breast cancer, generating new diagnostic tests and therapies that can target this type of cancer.

 Impact we've achieved with our research: